NOAA-RDHPCS/noaa-rdhpcs.github.io/WRITING_GUIDE.md

 ## Documentation content

-When determining what to include in the RDHPCS documentation, consider the following:
+As you decide what to include in the RDHPCS documentation, consider the following:

-* The documentation must contain enough information the help all users.
+* The documentation must contain enough information to help all users.
-* Do not reproduce the full documentation that is already available at other, authoritative sites.
+* Do not reproduce the complete documentation that is already available on other authoritative sites.
 * Do not promise future features.
-Document only features/items that are supported and that exist already or that will be available before the documentation is published.
+Document only features and items that are supported and that exist already or that will be available before the documentation is published.
 * If the date is known, it is appropriate to warn of future changes